jerrybowman/flux-docker/README.md

 ## Stopping the system

 To stop, simply type `docker-compose stop`.
-To start back up, run the `./compose_run.sh` script with number of engines specified again.
+To start back up, run the `./compose_run.sh` script with number of engines (and possibly number of agents) specified again.

 ## Cleaning out and starting all over